microsoft/react-native-code-push/README.md

 - __isMandatory__: Flag indicating if the update is mandatory.
 (Boolean) This is the value that you specified in the CLI when you released the update
 - __packageHash__: The hash value of the package.
 (String)
 - __packageSize__: The size of the package, in bytes.
 (Number)
+- __isFirstRun__: Flag indicating whether this is the first time the package has been run after being applied.
+(Boolean) This is useful for determining whether you would like to show a "What's New?"
+UI to the user after the app is restarted after applying an update.

 ##### Methods
 - __apply(rollbackTimeout): Promise__: Applies this package to the application.
 The application will be reloaded with this package and on every application launch this package will be loaded.